ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

-This guidance note explains the concept of excluded property and its particular relevance for non-domiciled individuals.
+This guidance note explains the concept of excluded property and its particular relevance for non-domiciled individuals (for transfers before 6 April 2025) and individuals who are not long-term UK resident (for transfers on or after 6 April 2025).
 It discusses the lex situs rules and how the excluded property rules apply to settled property.
 It also details the treatment of reversionary interests and decorations and awards which are excluded property for all, regardless of domicile.
 Finally it covers how to deal with liabilities in respect of excluded property.

 The concept of excluded property